Pelican-Elegant/elegant/documentation/content/Announcements/community-driven-project.md

 [Talha Mansoor][talha131] published the first version of Elegant in 2012.
 It grew in popularity in a short time, due to its clean and functional style.

-In November 2018, [Matija Šuklje][silverhook] called Elegant's communituy into a [discussion about the future of the theme][future].
+In November 2018, [Matija Šuklje][silverhook] called Elegant's community into a [discussion about the future of the theme][future].
 Response was immense.
 Talha was the first to support the proposal of changing the development model from a single-developer to a community-led project.

 [He][talha131] moved Elegant from a personal repository to a separate organization [Pelican-Elegant][elegant-org], and added active community members to the [team][team].